Thomas MacaulaySenior reporter

-Google Maps is best known for finding places, but the service is also proving adept at locating criminals.
+Google Maps is best known for finding places, but the service is also proving adept at finding criminals.

 Gioacchino Gammino learned this the hard way.
 The mafioso had been on the run for 20 years when he got a surprise visit from the police.